feature request #4022

 a suitable Java JRE for the specific platform, that is the latest java 1.7.x version.
 How can we assure that always the latest version of java is being used?

-#2 Updated by Andreas Kohlbecker almost 5 years ago
+#2 Updated by Andreas Kohlbecker about 5 years ago

 Replying to a.mueller: